isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Accepting reserved address from outside the subnet range is supported until Kea 1.7.10 (included).
-All newer versions require the reserved address to be within the subnet range.
+   Kea requires that reserved address must be within the subnet.
+   Kea 1.7.10 is the last release that does not enforce this.

 The following example shows how to reserve addresses for specific hosts in a subnet: